mhowlett/NNanomsg/README.md

 Alpha quality.

-We're still debating the best way to structure some functionality and parts of the API will change.
+We're still debating the best way to structure some functionality and parts of the API will likely change.

 Requires a version of nanomsg that provides nn_poll.
-This is currently not included in any of the alpha releases (you must get master from github, or use one of the binaries provided in this distribution).
+This is not included in the alpha-0.2 releases - you must get master from github, or use one of the binaries provided in this distribution.

 ### Building Notes